Matias Ferreira

-Matías Ferreira (born 1 January 1997) is a Portuguese professional footballer who plays as a defender for French Championnat National 2 club Villers Houlgate CF.
+Matías Ferreira (born 1 January 1997) is a Portuguese professional footballer who plays as a right-back for French Championnat National 1 club Villers Houlgate CF.

 Club career

 On 27 July 2018, Ferreira made his professional debut with Red Star in a 2018–19 Ligue 2 match against Chamois Niortais.

 International career

 Born in France, Ferreira is of Portuguese descent.
 He was called up to a training camp for the Portugal U18s in October 2014.